raganwald/hashlife/README.md

 On a first-generation iPad Mini, the current implementation is somewhat unreliable.
 I suspect that Mobile Safari's JavaScript engine is not as robust as OS X Safari when managing large object graphs.

-### jumping into the future
+### fast forwarding into the future

-When you jump into the future, the number of generations jumped depends upon the size of the pattern in the display.
-If you have a pattern that grows in space (like the glider gun), it will jump forward in ever-increasing numbers of generations.
-It takes 30 or so ever-accelerating jumps to take a glider gun up to a trillion generations and a population of 366 billion cells.
+When you fast forward many into the future, the number of generations jumped depends upon the size of the pattern in the display.
+If you have a pattern that grows in space (like the glider gun), it will fast forward in ever-increasing numbers of generations.
+It takes 30 or so ever-accelerating fast forwards to take a glider gun up to a trillion generations and a population of 366 billion cells.

 ### representing the universe